AI-for-Fusion-Energy/multi-machine-challenge-1st-place/README.md

 ## Environment for the code to run

-This code runs in an environment with:
+This code runs in an environment containing:
 * python 3.11.6
 * numpy 1.26.1
 * pandas 2.1.1